microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-33-images.md

     Get-Module -ListAvailable | where-Object {$_.Name -like "Azure*"}
     ```

 If the installation is successful, the AzureRM and AzureStack modules are displayed in the output.
 Once verified, we need to ensure we have the relevant tools in place to connect to Azure Stack via PowerShell.
 These could also be used for Azure, but may lack some of the latest Azure features.
 The tools are all [hosted on GitHub](https://github.com/Azure/AzureStack-Tools).
-To grab them, run the following in an elevated PowerShell console on MAS-CON01:
+To grab them, run the following in an elevated PowerShell console:

 ``` PowerShell
 cd\